MovieLabs/mddf/README.md

      - recommended 'Best Practices'
      - a specific *profile*

+   - **AOD Validator**: validates that a Asset Availability, Asset Order, or Product Status file conforms with:
+     - the CMM schema
+     - recommended 'Best Practices'

-Releases of the mddf-tools are available as an executable Java jar which supports the processing of either Avails or Manifest files.
+Releases of the mddf-tools are available as an executable Java jar which supports the processing of all MDDF files.
 In addition to an interactive mode, the jar provides a command line interface (CLI) that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).
 [NOTE: Releases prior to v1.1.3 did not include pre-built executable jars.]